Originally published byBuiltinChicago

 9. Don’t ask me to sign an NDA.

 If you are not going to ask an angel investor to sign one (I hope not), why would you ask me?
+Just to clarify, I have nothing against NDAs.
+But found people asking me to sign an NDA to share the Billion dollar ideas to be naive.

 If you take the necessary time and effort needed to present your idea wisely and stand out, you will be able to move forward with your endeavor.
 This is by no means a definitive list, but it is a great way to improve your chances of teaming up with the right technical cofounder.